Christian Yelich Player Props: Brewers vs. Braves

-Christian Yelich -- with a slugging percentage of .548 in his past 10 games, including two home runs -- will be in action for the Milwaukee Brewers versus the Atlanta Braves, with Bryce Elder on the hill, on July 29 at 7:20 PM ET.
+Christian Yelich -- batting .341 in his past 10 games -- will be in action for the Milwaukee Brewers against the Atlanta Braves, with AJ Smith-Shawver on the hill, on July 30 at 1:35 PM ET.

-In his previous game he had a hitless performance (0-for-5) against the Braves.
+In his previous game he had a one-hit performance (1-for-3) against the Braves.

 Christian Yelich Game Info & Props vs. the Braves